Learn what hearty foods to use for winter chicken feed that will help your backyard flock get through the biting cold of a frigid weather.

 As they say, winter is coming.
 And you know what that means… it’s time to start preparing your flock for the cold blustery weather.
 We get asked frequently how to care for chickens in the winter, and while our most recent post on the matter covers quite a bit about preparing your flock for winter, we wanted to dive a little deeper into the topic of feeding.
 Specifically, we wanted to cover some hearty winter foods for chickens, to help your flock get through the biting cold.

-While feeding these foods is entirely optional, we’ve found them to help the flock to put on a little insulating fat (not too much, you don’t want obese chickens!) and give the birds something to do while they’re cooped up all winter.
+Feeding these foods is entirely optional because a balanced chicken feed ration will meet all of their nutritional needs.
+But we’ve found winter foods will help the flock to put on a little insulating fat (not too much, you don’t want obese chickens!) and give the birds something to do while they’re cooped up all winter.
 Boredom in the chicken coop leads to stress, which leads to bad flock dynamics and illness.
 Best to keep those beaks busy during the winter season!

 Cracked Corn is a chicken favorite, toss it out for your flock and they’ll go absolutely nuts for it!
 This treat is a great way to add a little fat to your chickens before winter hits, and tossing on the ground in the coop or the run is a fun treasure hunt for your birds on dreary days.
 Be sure to feed corn sparingly, as it’s high in calories and too much can easily lead to big fat fatty birds, which no one wants.